Table above compares annual incidences in European countries in 2018

-Table comparing incidences between countries
+Table above compares incidences between countries

 The number of cases per 100,000 population is a standard way of measuring incidence.
 It allows comparison between different populations.

 This page attempts to allow comparisons between countries by showing official figures for the last available year.

 It is important to understand that the methods of collecting numbers of cases and their means of diagnosis vary enormously between countries and often also regions within countries.

 The purpose of this page is to demonstrate the differences and the difficulty of using such figures to describe the true incidence of whooping cough.